Chart Color Schemes

 An assessment of population growth drivers in Sunshine Beach reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Sunshine Beach's population is approximately 7,452 as of August 2025.
-This figure represents an increase of 601 people since the 2021 Census, which reported a population of 6,851.
-The change was inferred from the estimated resident population of 7,443 in June 2024 and an additional 10 validated new addresses since the Census date.
-This results in a population density of 1,023 persons per square kilometer, which is comparable to averages seen across other locations assessed by AreaSearch.
-Sunshine Beach's growth rate of 8.8% since the 2021 census exceeded that of the SA3 area (6.5%) and the non-metro area, indicating it as a region with significant population growth.
-Overseas migration contributed approximately 81.9% of overall population gains during recent periods, though all factors including natural growth and interstate migration were positive contributors.
+Sunshine Beach's population was around 7,452 as of November 2025.
+This figure reflects an increase of 601 people since the 2021 Census, which reported a population of 6,851.
+The change is inferred from ABS estimated resident population data of 7,443 in June 2024 and an additional 10 validated new addresses since the Census date.
+This results in a density ratio of 1,023 persons per square kilometer.
+Sunshine Beach's growth rate of 8.8% since the 2021 census exceeded its SA3 area's growth rate of 6.5%.
+Population growth was primarily driven by overseas migration, contributing approximately 81.9% of overall population gains.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population projections anticipate lower quartile growth of national regional areas.
-By 2041, Sunshine Beach is expected to expand by 262 persons, representing a total increase of 3.4% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort where necessary.
+Population projections indicate lower quartile growth for national regional areas, with Sunshine Beach expected to expand by 262 persons to 2041 based on latest population numbers, resulting in a total increase of 3.4% over the 17 years.

 Frequently Asked Questions - Population